MaxiTeddy/3-Column-Preview-Card/README.md

 I learned how to make a hover button

-To see how you can add code snippets, see below:
+To see how you can make a hover button

 ```css
 button:hover{